drguichard/kitUI_Eventbrite/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 	ORGANISMS LIST

-* Event card deck
+* Event card deck : ok
-* City card deck
+* City card deck : ok (I havent done the backend for that)
-* User card group
+* User card group: ok (I havent done the backend for that)
-* authentification_form.html
+* authentification_form : quite ok
-* banners
+* banners : ok
-* footer : started from nihil
+* footer : ok
-* navbar : started from Boostwatch Simplex UI
+* navbar : ok
 ![My navbar](img/navbar8767.png)
-* comment box (not finished)
+* comment box (not finished and I havent done the backend for that)